 The Department of Justice (DOJ) and FBI publicly announce vast expansion of cyber related efforts to address alleged "national security-related cyber issues."

-In violation of longstanding practice, DOJ secretly and without notice seizes personal and phone records of journalists from Associated Press from this two-month period in a leak investigation.
+In violation of longstanding practice, DOJ secretly and without notice seizes personal and work phone records of journalists from Associated Press from this two-month period in a leak investigation.

 Attorney General Holder secretly initiates investigations into AP and the New York Times regarding government leaks.